 Oslo is the beautiful capital city of Norway and a fascinating destination to visit.
 Rife with greenery and Viking history, Oslo takes a top spot on many travellers’ Norwegian trips.

-Although the city is one of the world’s largest capital in terms of area, only 20 percent of the land has been developed.
+Although the city is one of the world’s largest capitals in terms of area, only 20 percent of the land has been developed.
 The rest consists of parks, hills, protected forests, and lakes.
 While many visitors like to hop on buses, trains, and boats to sightsee Oslo, walking tours are mostly recommended.